 One Day Colloquium, Saturday 23 March 2019

-One week prior to the exact death anniversary, an exhibition of Somner's books and manuscripts were held in Canterbury Cathedral Archives, followed by a programme of expert speakers on various aspects of Somner's life and work at the nearby Christ Church University.
-More information from Dr David Wright who is currently writing a life of William Somner for publication in Archaeologia Cantiana.
+One week prior to the exact death anniversary, an exhibition of Somner's books and manuscripts was held in Canterbury Cathedral Archives, followed by a programme of expert speakers on various aspects of Somner's life and work at the nearby Christ Church University.